US Open Tennis Tournament Fast Facts

 (CNN)Here's some background information about the US Open Tennis Tournament.

-It is held annually at the USTA Billie Jean King National Tennis Center in Arthur Ashe Stadium, Flushing Meadows, Queens, New York.
+It is held annually at the USTA Billie Jean King National Tennis Center in Flushing, New York.
 It is the only Grand Slam tennis championship held in North America.

 August 28, 2017-September 10, 2017 - The US Open Tennis Tournament is scheduled to take place.